famchankou/pixi-chart/server/README.md

-# Embed your public key to get the Pusher started
+# Embed your public key to get the Pusher started in order to start the server API

 ```javascript
     var pusher = new Pusher({